LLM-Based Multi-Agent Blackboard System for Information Discovery in Data Science: LLM-based Multi-Agent Blackboard System

 In a data science, information discovery can typically be categorized into two tasks: (1) identifying the specific files that contain the data necessary to the problem, and (2) retrieving general knowledge about concepts relevant to the problem, such as domain-specific terms or details of particular algorithms and methods.
 To support these, our framework employs two types of helper agents:

 \paragraph{File Agent:}

-Handling all the files in a data lake with a single agent is not feasible for several reasons: it typically involve a large number of files, many of which are lengthy and may exceed the agents context window; the files span diverse topics, which can confuse the agent and hinder effective reasoning; and accessing and processing all files simultaneously can be computationally expensive and inefficient, leading to unnecessary overhead and slower problem-solving.
-For these reasons, in our framework each file agent is assigned responsibility for a subset of data files determined to be relevant, as described earlier in the clustering procedure.
+Handling all files in a data lake with a single agent is infeasible: it involves a large number of files, many of which are lengthy and may exceed the agents context window; the files span diverse topics, which can confuse the agent and hinder effective reasoning; and accessing and processing all files simultaneously can be computationally expensive, leading to unnecessary overhead and slower problem-solving.
+Thus, in our framework each file agent is assigned responsibility for a subset of data files, as described earlier in the clustering procedure.
 In an offline phase, the file agent $\pi_{f_i}$ takes as input a subset of the data lake $\sD_{i}$ and operates through a two-step procedure.
-In the first step, the agent selects a subset\footnote{When filenames indicate multiple files containing the same type of data over different time periods, the agent does not need to inspect all of them to infer the structure; a small representative sample is sufficient.} (or all) of the files to examine their content.
+First, the agent selects a subset\footnote{When filenames indicate multiple files of the same data type over different time periods, the agent can infer the structure from a small representative sample rather than inspecting all files.} (or all) of the files to examine their content.
 The contents of them are presented to the agent for inspection (details of presentation are in Appendix~\ref{app:implementation}).
-In the second step, after observing the selected files, the agent reasons about and analyzes them, learning how they are structured, what pre-processing or transformations may be required, and how they should be processed in general.
+Secondly, after observing the selected files, the agent analyzes them, learning how they are structured, what pre-processing or transformations may be required, and how they should be processed in general.
 An example of such an analysis is provided in Figure~\ref{fig:file-agent-analyze-example} in Appendix~\ref{app:case-study}.
 Then, in the online phase, the agent listens for requests from the main agent.
 Upon receiving a request, based on the analysis it did earlier, it determines whether it can contribute to answering it.
 If so, the agent generates a detailed plan specifying which files in $\sD_i$ are relevant, how they should be loaded in Python code, what libraries to use, the steps required for data processing, and samples from the data.
 The prompt used to guide the file agent is shown in Figure~\ref{fig:file-agent-prompt} in Appendix~\ref{app:prompts}.

 \paragraph{Search Agent:}